 Miss Shelley Hoare

-My name is Shelley Hoare am so proud to teach at Chacewater school as a Year 2 and 3 Class teacher this year.
-I previously worked at Chacewater school as a Teaching Assistant and I was also a pupil at this fantastic school as a child.
+My name is Shelley Hoare am so proud to teach at Chacewater school.
+I previously worked at Chacewater school as a Teaching Assistant and I was also a pupil at this wonderful village school as a child.
 I trained to teach at the University of Gloucestershire, completing my BEd Hons in Primary Education in 2012.
 After this, I worked as a Nanny, Tutor, Teaching Assistant and now as a Primary School Teacher.
-I lead P.E at the school, two areas of the curriculum which I am really passionate about.
-When I'm not working, I love spending time with my family , especially my baby girl.
-I also enjoy paddle-board yoga, zumba and running.
+I lead P.E and now also computing at the school, two areas of the curriculum which I am really passionate about.
+When I'm not working, I love spending time with my young daughter, paddle-boarding and doing zumba.